How to Make Homemade Sprays for Fighting Aphids

 Tomato Leaf Spray

-Tomato plants, as members of the nightshade family, contain toxic compounds called alkaloids in their leaves.
-When the leaves of tomato plants are chopped, they release their alkaloids.
-When the alkaloids are suspended and diluted with water, they make an easy to use spray that is toxic to aphids, but still safe around plants and humans.
+Tomato plants, members of the nightshade family, contain toxic compounds called alkaloids in their leaves.
+When the leaves of tomato plants are chopped, the alkaloids are released.
+By suspending the alkaloids in water, they make an easy-to-use spray that is toxic to aphids, but still safe around plants and humans.

-To use the tomato leaf spray in your battle against aphids, spray the stems and foliage of the infested plant with the spray, paying special attention to the undersides of leaves since that is where aphids most commonly congregate.
+To use the mixture, spray the stems and foliage of the infested plant and pay particular attention to the undersides of leaves since that is where aphids most commonly congregate.

 Garlic Oil Spray

-To use your garlic oil spray, first test by spraying an inconspicuous part of the plant to see if your mixture harms it at all.
+Before using this spray on the entire plant, test it by spraying an inconspicuous part of the plant.
 If there are no signs of yellowing or other leaf damage after a day or two, it is safe to use.
 If there is leaf damage, dilute the mixture with more water and try the test again.
-Once you have determined that it won't harm your plant, spray the entire plant, paying special attention to the undersides of leaves.
+Once you have determined that it will not harm your plant, spray the entire plant, paying particular attention to the undersides of leaves.